Mec-iS/bmpp-agents-rs/README.md

 # Blindly Meaningful Protocol

-Create programmatically any agent you need from an annotated payload, using BMP.
+Create programmatically any agent you need from an annotated payload, using BMPP (temporary name: Blindly Meaningful Prompting Protoocol).

 This is part of the research carried on for the W3C Web Agents working group for Web Agents interoperability.

 BMP is a formal protocol to define LLM interactions for LLM systems interoperability.
 It is inspired by **BSPL** ([paper](https://www.cs.huji.ac.il/~jeff/aamas11/papers/A4_B57.pdf) and [related work](https://www.lancaster.ac.uk/~chopraak/publications.html)) and by **Meaning Typed Prompting*.
 As presented in [this paper](https://arxiv.org/pdf/2410.18146).

+**TODO**:
+* implement other OpenAI-compliant remote APIs
+* implement transpiling to vanilla Python or LangChain/GraphChain

 ## Build
 ```